gwenlake/dockers/README.md

 # Gwenlake Docker Images

-The purpose of these images is to provide images for AI and Machine Learning.
+The purpose of this repo is to provide docker images for AI and Machine Learning.